 What inspired this series?

 Some historical moments arose by chance.
 For example, on August 31, it was created by chance.
 The stylist showed me clothes that were inspired by the British guard.
 I looked around and in the middle of the props we had accumulated in the studio, I discovered a kind of small tower.
 We put the tower in space and the model dressed in front.
-We did not have the gun and again looking around I discovered the broom it holds.
-Two things were missing; The idea was close.
+We did not have the gun and again looking around I discovered the broom it held.
+Two things were missing.
+The idea was close.
 We verified that the date I had in mind was free; August 31, the day Lady Diana died.
-We rushed to the computer to look for a picture of Diana smiling and we impoverished them.
+We rushed to the computer to look for a picture of Diana smiling and we imported them.
 Wrinkled, we threw them on the ground in front of the guard who seemed to sweep what bothers the Queen.
 That was speculated, right?
 Well, now there is an image that represents these speculations.